-- 2.1.3 The Government, in making its assessment of the reductions, has already built into its estimates and assumed an income for the Fire Authority, Fire Precept increases of 2% and taxbase growth based on the average annual taxbase growth between 2013/14 and 2016/17. - 2.1.4 The Baseline Funding Level (BFL) is split between an assumed level of business rates retention and a top up grant payment from DCLG.
+2.1.4 The Government, in making its assessment of the reductions, has already built into its estimates and assumed an income for Fire Authority to include fire precept increases of 2% and taxbase growth, based on the average annual taxbase growth between 2013/14 and 2016/17.

+- 2.1.5 The Baseline Funding Level (BFL) is split between an assumed level of business rates retention and a top up grant payment from DCLG.
 The top up grant is increased each year in line with inflation.
-The amount of business rates retention is subject to some uncertainty, and whether the amount assessed within the SFA will be close to the amount actually received from the billing authorities remains to be seen.
+The amount of business rates retention is subject to some uncertainty.
+Whether the amount assessed within the SFA will be close to the amount actually received from the billing authorities remains to be seen.
 The amounts due from the billing authorities have yet to be confirmed.
-In addition to this, the Government is

-- expected to continue to cap the small business rates multiplier, and additional funding through Section 31 grant will be made available to local authorities to compensate for their loss. - 2.1.5 The Provisional Settlement for the period 2017/18 to 2019/20 is as largely predicted which was as a result of our four-year efficiency plan, agreed by the Fire Authority at its September meeting.
+In addition to this, the Government is expected to continue to cap the small business rates multiplier.
+Additional funding through Section 31 grant will be made available to local authorities to compensate for their loss. - 2.1.6 The Provisional Settlement for the period 2017/18 to 2019/20 is as largely predicted which was as a result of our four-year efficiency plan agreed by the Authority at its September meeting.
 Consultation on the provisional settlement concluded on 13 January 2017 and we expect to see the Government's response when the final settlement is announced in early February 2017.